Idarado Mine: 1953 - 1975

-1975 was Idarado's best year, and the last year it operated profitably.
+Decline

 The two smelters that reduced their ores, one in Leadville, and the other in Corpus Cristi, both closed.
 Idarado had to send their ores out of the country to be smelted, at an exorbitant cost.
 The cost of smelting was just one problem.
 The rich ore body they had struck in 1973 was now exhausted, and miners were forced to produce low value ores from farthest edges of the ore body, far away from the mill.

-Eventually, Idarado succumbed to the financial hemorrhage, and closed their doors for good on September 30th, 1978.
+Eventually, Idarado succumbed to the financial hemorrhage, and closed their doors for good in 1978 on September 30.

 Beginning in the 1980s, reclamation efforts took place at the mill-tailings ponds near the mine and farther north down the valley, near the old Ironton town site.
 The old tailings ponds can still be seen just off the highway, appearing now as flat, grassy meadows.
 The same flat mill tailings piles seen near the Pandora mill stand as evidence of 100 years of mining and milling in Telluride.

+In 1987, the owners of the defunct mine were fined a record $69,000 by the Environmental Protection Authority for toxic leaks.
+In 1998, the state was embarking on a $20 million dollar project to clean up the site.